Synapxe-DNA/technical-docs/docs/projects/genai/health-hub/clustering-pipeline/nodes/cluster_viz/cluster_visualization.md

     - `node_2_cluster_kws` (`List`): The top 5 keywords representing `node_2_pred_cluster_new` cluster

 Returns
-: The function saves the interactive network graph as an HTML file at `data/07_model_output/neo4j_cluster_viz.html` and does not return any value.This file visualizes:
+: The function saves the interactive network graph as an HTML file at `data/07_model_output/neo4j_cluster_viz.html` and does not return any value.
+This file visualizes:

     - Nodes and edges from the clustered nodes with attributes like predicted clusters, keywords, and edge weights.
-    - Single nodes from the unclustered node
+    - Single nodes from the unclustered node.